borkdude/re-find/README.md

 | clojure.core/map | inc [1 2 3] |      (2 3 4) |
 ```

-Of course, that's map (a spec for `mapv` isn't currently in speculative).
+Of course, that's `map` (a spec for `mapv` isn't currently in speculative).

-Without the `-e` option the return value doesn't have to match the call with the
+Without the `-e` option the return value doesn't only has to satisfy the `:ret` spec and is checked independent from the arguments.
-arguments, but still has to satisfy the `:ret` spec.
 In the following example,
 since `4` matches `any?`, both `/` and `some?` match:

 ``` shell